Living With Alzheimer's: 5 Tips to Improve Your Daily Life

 There are many things you can do to improve your quality of life when living with Alzheimer's.
 As the disease progresses you will probably find you get frustrated or confused easily, but if you take these steps they will help you to feel calm and safe and more in control.

 1. Find a Routine That Works for You

 Changes can be difficult to cope with as an Alzheimer’s sufferer, and a familiar schedule and environment usually helps.

-There will be times when you’ll need to break your routine, for instance, for a doctor’s appointment.
+There will be times when you will need to break your routine.
+For instance, for a doctor’s appointment.
 In these cases, leave yourself a reminder about the visit on the fridge or mark a large calendar in your home.

 It can also be helpful to leave notes around your home with directions such as, "This way to the bathroom."
 This will help keep your surroundings feeling familiar and comfortable.

 2. Limit the Amount of Movement and Sound

 You’ll find that crowds and noise can easily overwhelm you.
 Keep distractions in check with these few simple tips:

 - Try not to shop in crowds.
 Instead of a busy shopping center, go to a small store, or go when the shops are not likely to be busy.